 Price marking of goods for retail sale

 Where goods are offered for sale to consumers they must have their price clearly indicated and be inclusive of VAT.
-This is controlled by the Price Marking Order 2004, which applies to products only and is limited to sales between traders and consumers.
-It does not apply to services or products supplied in the course of the provision of a service; nor does it apply to sales by auction or sales of works of art or antiques.
+This is controlled by the Price Marking Order 2004, which applies to goods only and is limited to sales between traders and consumers.
+It does not apply to services or to goods supplied in the course of the provision of a service; nor does it apply to sales by auction or sales of works of art or antiques.

 When selling to the general public, all pricing information must be clearly legible, unambiguous, easily identifiable, in sterling, and inclusive of VAT and any additional taxes.

-Pricing information must be given close to the product, or in the case of distance contracts (for example, online or mail order sales) and advertisements, close to a picture or written description of the product.
+Pricing information must be given close to the goods, or in the case of distance contracts (for example, online or mail order sales) and advertisements, close to a picture or written description of the goods.
 In relation to sales by telephone, price indications must be clearly audible and linked to the subject of the transaction.

 Prices can be shown:

 - on a ticket or notice near to the goods

 - grouped together with other prices on a list or catalogue in close proximity to the goods.
 If counter catalogues are used there should be sufficient copies for consumers to refer to

 Pricing information must be available and clearly visible to consumers without them having to ask for assistance in order to see it.